 What are the possible side effects of Enhertu?

-The most common side effects of Enhertu include:1,2
+TThe most common side effects of Enhertu in breast cancer treatment include:1,2

 - Hair loss

 - Low red blood cell and platelet levels